joaoadpereira/joaopereira.xyz/_pages/about.md

 I have been developing and researching XR applications to improve industrial processes in different domains: product design, simulation, training, manufacturing, marketing & sales and maintenance.

+To complement my skills, I've been participating in different courses related to Computer Science, Unity, C# programming, git, Blender and gamification.

-My background in Mechanical Engineering completes a deep knowledge in industrial digitalization focused on XR applications.
+My background in Mechanical Engineering completes a deep knowledge of industrial digitalization with a focus on XR applications.

-I am also passionate about football, bikepacking, hiking and (recently) padel.
+I am also passionate about football, bikepacking, hiking and padel.
+I'm also aboard member of Vierasjoukkue Club (Tampere), an international football team with players from over 15 different nations.